How to Study Abroad as a Veteran

 After a couple of weeks, though, I learned to enjoy the company of these young kids.
 I had an exceptionally rewarding cultural experience.
 I drank beer in Amman, Tel Aviv, Jerusalem and Ramallah.
 I spoke Arabic with strangers.
 I played chess on a street corner with an old bookshop clerk.
 I rode in a cab with a Palestinian, a Syrian, a Sudanese man and a Jordanian.
 I did all of this and much more.

-I feel like perhaps I appreciated my time abroad outside of my military service in large part because I could make friends and experience a foreign land without carrying a weapon.
+I feel perhaps I appreciated my time abroad outside of my military service in large part because I could make friends and experience a foreign land without carrying a weapon.
 I encourage any and all interested veterans to speak with their Study Abroad office and begin looking at programs immediately.